Weight conjectures for $\ell$-compact groups and spetses: Weight conjectures for Spetses

 \begin{proof} Suppose $\chi \in \Irr^d(B_0)$, so $\chi=\gamma_{s,\la}^q$ for some $\lambda\in \Uch(C_\GG(s))$, and $s\in S$ is fully $\cF$-centralised.
 By definition $d = \nu_\ell(|C_\GG(s)|_{x=q})- \nu_\ell(\la(1)_{x=q})$.
 Now the result follows since $\nu_\ell(\la(1)_{x=q}) = \nu_\ell(\Psi(\la)(1))$ by Proposition~\ref{prop:heights}. \end{proof}

-This leads us to the following reformulation of OWC which is new even for principal blocks of finite groups of Lie type and which on the other hand makes sense even in the non-spetsial case.
-It shows in particular that OWC for finite groups of Lie type is a purely local statement.
+This leads us to the following reformulation of the OW conjecture which is new even for principal blocks of finite groups of Lie type and which on the other hand makes sense even in the non-spetsial case.
+It shows in particular that the OW conjecture for finite groups of Lie type is a purely local statement.